freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/units-3d-space.md

 For quite a while, VPE implemented the same restrictions as VPX, and we spent considerable time overriding Unity's transformation tools to adhere to those limitations.

-However, as a user, you could always work around them, often accidentally, by either disabling gizmos in the editor or by simply parenting an item to another object and freely transforming the parent.
+However, as a user, you could always work around them, often accidentally, by either disabling gizmos in the editor or by simply parenting an item to another object and freely transforming the parent (the child always inherits transformation of its parent).
 If that happened, the result would be a rather incoherent mess because the visuals wouldn't correspond to the physics simulation, which was still bound by those limits.

 So, we ended up implementing full transformation support for VPE.
 That means you can freely position, rotate, and scale all items.
 You can also parent items to other objects and transform those objects.
 Or the parents of those objects.
-In short, however the transformation hierarchy of your scene is, VPE will boil it down to one transformation during runtime, check for each item whether the physics engine supports the resulting transformation, and if not, apply the ball projection trick during a collision.
+In short, however the transformation hierarchy of your scene is, VPE will boil it down to one transformation during runtime, check for each item whether the physics engine supports the resulting transformation, and if not, apply the [ball projection trick](https://github.com/freezy/VisualPinball.Engine/tree/master/VisualPinball.Unity/VisualPinball.Unity/Physics#unrestricted-transformations) during a collision.

 ## Runtime Transformations